 “The difference between the almost right word and the right word is really a large matter — ’tis the difference between the lightning-bug and the lightning” (Mark Twain).

 I would have written “lightning BOLT” for alliterative purposes — so, BUG and BOLT.
 Mark Twain fain broke off the “bolt” when he should have wrote:

 “’tis the difference between the lightning-BUG and the lightning BOLT.”

 But, alas.
 So, is Twain’s blazing-across-the-stormy-night-sky omission of “BOLT,” a lightning bug?
 Is my revision of “BOLT” a lightning BOLT?
-Or am I just lost in a haze or in an over-analytic gaze since Twain speaks of word while I speaketh of phrase?
+Or, am I just lost and dazed in a haze — perhaps in an over-analytic gaze — since Twain spoke of word, while I speak of phrase?